-and slate.
+Below the moorland soil lie non-porous shales and slate.
 Some of this rock is seen in the subsoil.
 Rainfall here is far higher than on the heathland, keeping the top layer wet.
 As water runs off, it carries away the soluble nutrients.
-Particles of up to form an acid, peaty layer.
+Particles of organic material from dead plant remains build up to form an acid, peaty layer.